ticketmaster/aurora/catalog/pages/banner/index.md

   <Spacing bottom={{small: "moderate"}}/>
   <Banner
     heading="This is your primary message text."
     content="As a result, Audiences and other customer-related features in Fan are not    available.
 We are working to restore it as soon as possible.
 You can still work      with Pixels and CFCs during this time.
+Now is the time for all great men to come to  the aid of their party.As a result, Audiences and other customer-related features in Fan are not    available.
+We are working to restore it as soon as possible.
+You can still work      with Pixels and CFCs during this time.
 Now is the time for all great men to come to  the aid of their party." onButtonClick={() => {
       console.log('onControlClick');
     }}